rclafferty/Wooded/README.md

 ### Antagonists
 -
 ## Story
-You're camping in the woods, something happens, your mates run away, you're left alone to fend against the vile creatures lurking in the darkness as you make your way back to the safety of you posy.
+You're camping in the woods, something happens, your mates run away, you're left alone to fend against the vile creatures lurking in the darkness as you make your way back to the safety of you posse.
 ### Style (World Design)
 -